Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Performance Tests

 \subsection{Varying Observation Baseline}

-In the previous sections, retrieval was performed using simulated observations covering an entire rotation period of the host star.
+In the previous sections, \R{the} retrieval was performed using simulated observations covering an entire rotation period of the host star.
 However, in most cases a strong argument must be made to justify the use of high-demand facilities to continuously stare at a single target.
-In this section we investigate the effect of observing only a portion of the full rotation lightcurve on the ability of the framework to accurately measure the photospheric spectrum of a star.
-Given the time-variability of a heterogeneity signal, there exists a strong correlation between the duration of an observation, the phase offset relative to a heterogeneity's longitude, and the retrieved uncertainty on the stellar photosphere.
+In this section, we investigate the ability of the framework to accurately measure the photospheric spectrum of a star when observing \RR{a continuous snapshot of the full rotation lightcurve for less than one full orbit}.
+Given \R{that a surface feature is only visible for half of the stellar rotation period}, there exists a strong correlation between the duration of an observation, the \R{phase of the stellar rotation being observed}, and the retrieved uncertainty on the stellar photosphere.

-To this end, we first simulate a heterogeneous stellar surface as in the previous section, with anywhere from 1--4 heterogeneities which may be colder or hotter than the background photosphere.
-From this model, we then generate a set of synthetic observations again as described in the previous sections.

-For each observation, we chose two parameters: (1) an offset for the longitudinal rotation of the star relative to the observer, and (2) a viewing window, defined as a fraction from 0--1 of the stellar rotation period.
-Selecting a value of one represents the analysis done in the previous section, for which the entire stellar rotation was supplied to the fitting routine.
-These two values define a time series, for which we generate the base-vector signals attributed to each heterogeneity on the stellar surface.
-We then use SVD decomposition to rapidly fit the linear component of the model.
-As in the previous section, we can then compare the retrieved spectrum to the injected spectrum for each component, the results of which are shown in \autoref{fig: shifting_obs}.
+We run a similar retrieval as in the previous \RR{section, using the same time sampling of two minutes}, having also chosen: (1) a \R{phase offset} for the longitudinal rotation of the star relative to the observer, and (2) the length of a continuous observation or `stare', defined as a fraction from 0--1 of the stellar rotation period.
+Selecting a value of one for the viewing fraction represents the analysis done in the previous section, for which the entire stellar rotation was supplied to the fitting routine.
+These two values define a time series, for which we generate the geometric flux signals attributed to each heterogeneity on the stellar surface and then retrieve their component spectra, the results of which are shown in \autoref{fig: shifting_obs}.